 Scholarly analysis of what makes for a successful localized film, has found that a good translator should focus on recreating linguistic relations that can generate specific feelings and reactions from the audience.
 For example, if a certain portion of the film is intended to lift the audiences’ hope in the hero succeeding, then the dialogue should be modified to convey that emotional trajectory.

-Another crucial task involved in the rewriting process involves considering the ‘lip-sync.’
+Another crucial task involved in the rewriting process involves the ‘lip-sync.’
 This means the new script must mimic the same number of syllables/words in the lines, so that the new audio matches the character’s mouth movements.

-Step 2: Voice Casting for the Dubbing Project
+2. Voice Cast for the Dubbing Project

 Next, you’ll want to ensure you are casting a voice actor who knows the cultural nuances of the language or dialect, and can express the exact voice qualities the role requires.
-Choosing the right voice actor is very important, as a skilled voice actor can play around with the script, improving the quality of the voice over.

 To ensure that the best voice actors audition for your project, write a strong job description which specifies the language, dialect and voice qualities you are looking for.
 This helps a voice actor understand the role better and reduces the chances of miscommunication during the project.

-Step 3: Recording the Translated Script
+3. Record the Translated Script

 The voice actor will now record the new audio for your video, ensuring that the performance matches the quality of the original.